Nialixus/richtrex_image/README.md

 );
 ```

-or if you're' using image from memory, try this
+or if you're using image from memory, try this

 ```dart
 RichTrexImage.memory(